teslim191/bookmark_api/README.md

-## A simple RESTAPI using nestJS, prisma and Postgresql with e2e testing using pactum.
+## A simple RESTAPI built using NestJS, Prisma and PostgreSQL with e2e testing using pactum.
+This was adapted from an introductory course to NestJS.
+The major purpose of this project was to familiarise myself with the Prisma ORM, how to use docker and also on how to use pactum in writing e2e testing.
+The project furthered solidified my understanding of NestJS.

 ## Installation